joekariuki3/alx-higher_level_programming/README.md

-# High levele programming with python
+# High level programming with python